UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-jira/overview.md

 IBM DevOps Velocity plug-in images are located in DockerHub.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-jira/tags).

 ### History

+### Version 2.4.11

+* **Feature enhancement**: Loop Data Engine now supports external DevOps tool resources.
+Team and Teamspace fields have been introduced and can be configured during plugin integration.

 ### Version 2.4.5